AthenaModel/kite/docs/teapot.md

 The `teacup` tool is installed with ActiveTcl and resides in the same `bin/` directory as `tclsh` does.
 This is important.

-## Creating `~/.teapot`
+## Creating `~/.kite/teapot`

 This is trivially easy:

-    teacup create ~/.teapot
+    teacup create ~/.kite/teapot

-However, we probably want to link this teapot to our development tclsh;
+However, we will need to link this teapot to our development tclsh.
-among other things, this allows teacup to infer the desired architecture, which is a good thing.
 To do that:

-    teacup link make ~/.teapot /path/to/your/tclsh
+    teacup link make ~/.kite/teapot `which tclsh`

+If Tcl was installed as root on Linux or OSX, this is more complicated:

+    sudo `which teacup` link make ~/.kite/teapot `which tclsh`

+Finally, we will want to make ~/.kite/teapot the default teapot; on Linux (and OSX) when Tcl is installed as root, this allows us to install things into the repository without needing sudo:

+    sudo `which teacup` default ~/.kite/teapot

+If we leave the original teapot in place and linked, we should be fine.

-## Installing a remote dependency into `~/.teapot`
+## Installing a remote dependency into `~/.kite/teapot`

 To install a package from `teapot.activestate.com`, use a command like
 this:

-    teacup install --at ~/.teapot sqlite3 3.8.5
+    teacup install --at ~/.kite/teapot sqlite3 3.8.5

 We may wish to use the `--with-recommends` option, which also installs all of the package's required dependencies.

-__Note on architectures:__ if you've not linked your development `tclsh` to `~/.teapot` and the package is a binary package, `teacup` will not be able to infer the machine architecture, and you'll get an error.
+__Note on architectures:__ if you've not linked your development `tclsh` to `~/.kite/teapot` and the package is a binary package, `teacup` will not be able to infer the machine architecture, and you'll get an error.
 You can force the architecture using the `--arch` options.
 The architectures we're likely